 Here's a fun video to test your reflexes: Go watch this video of a few students passing a basketball to each other and count how many passes there are.
 It's harder than it looks.
 How many passes did you count?

 The researchers in this paper asked: does the same phenomenon occur when we are analyzing a dataset?

 So they made up a dataset and asked students to analyze it.
-The dataset contained made-up data about men and women's body mass index (BMI) and the number of steps they took.
+The dataset contained made-up data about men's and women's body mass index (BMI) and the number of steps they took.

 The second group was just given the dataset and asked what they could conclude – without any additional prompts.

 There was one catch.
-When the data was plotted together, it looked like this.
+When the data were plotted together, it looked like this.

 The first group, the "hypothesis-focused" group that was given specific questions to answer, found the gorilla much less frequently than the second group.

 One lesson I took from the experiment is to keep an open mind.
 The paper says it even better, "Not all who wander are lost."